Aboubakr Daqiq

 Fiction

-It was never about "the women and girls of Afghanistan" | Article
+Article: It was never about "the women and girls of Afghanistan" |

-The Afghan-Australian Perspective on ADF War Crimes | Editorial
+Article: The Afghan-Australian Perspective on ADF War Crimes |

-The Curious Case of Afroz Ali: Fraud, Lies and Spiritual Abuse | Exposé
+Exposé: The Curious Case of Afroz Ali: Fraud, Lies and Spiritual Abuse |

 ⤷ referenced in S. A. Whyte (2024), 'Islamic Religious Authority in a Modern Age', Palgrave Macmillan.